 Build-in or improve margin over a product/service lifecycle

-When you set, and meet, a target cost the impact is significant:
+When you set, and meet, a target cost, significant benefits include:

 - fewer products/services are loss-makers

-- Boeing – outsourcing on price, not quality or service, at great cost to revenue and the industry
+- outsourcing on price, not quality or service, resulting in reduced revenue and increased inventory

-- monitor a product’s contribution to profit throughout the product life cycle
+- monitor a product’s contribution to profit throughout its product life cycle

-- achieve target profitability as an investment in improved financial performance
+- achieve target profitability which improves financial performance and increases profit

-- make an informed response to changes in market price in full knowledge of internal costs
+- respond to changes in a competitive market price in full knowledge of internal costs

-- identify sales target required to transform Gross Margin Estimates to banked dollars and profit
+- identify sales target to transform Gross Margin estimates to banked $s and profit

 - retain valued and remove less valued features unnecessarily increasing cost.

 Contact Cost Management Specialists on 0411 522 521 to discuss how a Volume and Margin matrix adds value by identifying the goods/services to be: